lemonce/lemonce.net/source/docs/lemoncase2/index.md

 title: 'Lemoncase2 Guide'
 ---
-Lemoncase2 is a Javascript-like scripting language,which is used for developing scripts in Lemonce.
+Lemoncase2 is a Javascript-like scripting language developed by our technical team, which is used for developing scripts in Lemonce.

+The language is **specifically developed for automation testing**, so it's more professional and refined than other traditonal programming languages.

 Read this guide to help you understand the language.

 <br/>
 ## [Grammar](/docs/lemoncase2/index.html)